 Scenarios can also be loaded into tabs (as you know it from e.g. your internet browser).
 This allows to compare more than two scenarios including their graphics.

 If you have opened scenarios in the split or pivot view mode and switch to the tab view, the scenarios from these modes are pre-selected in the load dialog so that you can easily continue using them.

-The comparison mode makes comparing scenarios more convenient.
+The synchronize tabs option makes comparing scenarios more convenient.
 It can be used in both the split view and the tab view.

-As soon as this option is activated via the Comparison mode button in the navigation bar, the switch to another dataset of a scenario is also performed for all other open scenarios.
+As soon as this option is activated via the synchronize tabs button in the navigation bar, the switch to another dataset of a scenario is also performed for all other open scenarios.